y2nd/Spotify-clone/README.md

 Overall the app works just fine, it plays music and it successfully authenticates the user using their Spotify crendentials.

 # Local Use:
-Before launching the app you have to define some environment variables in an .env file at root directory:
+Before launching the app you have to define some environment variables in an .env file at the root directory of the project:

 ```
 NEXTAUTH_URL=http://localhost/3000